sdshlanta/DSUOffSecClubTrafficGenerator/README.md

 `-f <input file>` defines the name the input file currently the program takes the an nmap scan in an xml format (the `-oX` flag in nmap)

-`-l <int>` defines how many links the HTTP spiders will follow

 `-d <int>` is the maximum time -1 the the program will wait before making another request, the avrage delay is about half the delayFactor (set to 1024 be default)

 `-D` tells the program to print debug mesages print debugging messages

-`-r` tells the program to wait for instructions from a remote command and controll server.